Once Aryan Skynet Goes Live It Doesn't Matter Who Pulled The Switch

 One example of this is the 1989 movie, The Experts, starring John Travolta and Kelly Preston.
 It used to be on HBO a lot in 1990-1991 but has unfortunately never had an official DVD release.
 Filmed at a low point in John Travolta’s career, The Experts seemed dated even at the time it came out, as the fall of the Berlin Wall and a collapsing Soviet Union made the film’s cold war spy plot practically obsolete on arrival.
 I read somewhere that it was actually filmed in 1987.
 Had it been released then, it would have been slightly more timely.

-The storyline of The Experts centers upon two relatively dumb but stylish New York hipsters (of the late 80s variety) named Travis and Wendell, whom and up being drugged and kidnapped by the KGB while being led to believe they are on their way to open their own nightclub in Nebraska.
+The storyline of The Experts centers upon two relatively dumb but stylish New York hipsters (of the late 80s variety) named Travis and Wendell, who end up being drugged and kidnapped by the KGB while being led to believe they are on their way to open their own nightclub in Nebraska.
 The somewhat absurd and farfetched reason for their kidnapping is that the Russians have a town in the Soviet Union where KGB are sent to train how to blend in as Americans.
 The problem with the town is that it resembles a cookie cutter 1950s American town, as if it were designed by someone who learned everything they knew about American culture from a Leave it to Beaver episode.
 So Travis and Wendell are brought in to unwittingly teach the townspeople (who are actually KGB spies) how to talk and act like contemporary 1980s Americans, so that these agents can more easily infiltrate.
 The diabolical plan hits a snag however, when the townspeople end up having their hearts won over by the charming but idiotic nightclub duo.
 With the help of a couple of rogue agents and defectors, they all escape the Soviet Union in a plane and move to the United States, to a small town not too dissimilar to the mock 1950s town they came from in the Soviet Union.

 What’s great about this movie?
 Well, not much, besides the fact that Kelly Preston looks bangin’ in it.
 She and John Travolta apparently met on the set while filming this, and unbelievably they are still married.
 Admittedly, my love for this movie is based on nostalgia for an era of microwave popcorn and rented Nintendo games, of idle days home from school, and killing time while waiting to go to basketball practice with the other mediocre benchwarmer scrubs on the team.